JonKing93/pfdf/docs/api/projection/bbox.rst

             * - **Orientation**
               -
             * - orientation
               - The Cartesian quadrant of the box's orientation.
-See :ref:`below <pfdf.projection.BoundingBox.orient>` for details.
+Use :ref:`below <pfdf.projection.BoundingBox.orient>` for details.
             * -
               -
             * - **CRS**